Ruslan Chagaev: Chagaev vs. Browne

 On 14 November 2015, the WBA ordered Chagaev to reach a deal to make a defence of his WBA title against Australian heavyweight contender Lucas Browne.
 The two sides had until 30 November to reach a deal.
 Chagaev's promoter Timur Dugazaev announced the fight would likely take place in Grozny in March 2016.
 In the January 2016, the fight was officially announced to take place on 5 March.
 Browne won the fight by stopping Chagaev in the tenth round.
 Browne landed nearly 20 unanswered punches, mostly right hands, before referee Stanley Christodoulou stopped the fight at 2 minutes, 27 seconds.
 Browne was knocked down in the sixth round and at the time of the knockout, behind on all judges scorecards (81–88, 82–88 twice).

-It was reported on 22 March that Browne failed his post-fight drug test and was then stripped of the belt and will likely have the result changed to a no-decision.
+It was reported on 22nd March 2016 that Browne failed his post-fight drug test and was then stripped of the belt.
+Chagaev was reinstated as WBA 'Regular' Champion and the result of the Browne bout was changed to a no contest.

 On 28 July, it was reported that Chagaev had been stripped of his WBA 'Regular' title for failure to pay outstanding sanctioning fees.
 According to WBA, Chagaev and promoter Timur Dugazaev have repeatedly failed to pay $40,750 in sanctioning fees related to Chagaev's majority decision victory against Fres Oquendo.
 The WBA said it sought payment multiple times and had no choice but to vacate the title when there was no response.